JOJOtheUSER/MysqlPrimaKavarna/README.md

 * No installation required (includes vendor folder)
 * All configurations should be correct
 * Requires only a local server and MySQL
 * The database connection details on Windows are in config.php
+* It is necessary to import primakavarna.sql via phpMyAdmin
-* Recommended package for Windows: XAMPP
+* Recommended package for Windows: XAMPP (apache, mysql etc...)

 **TECHNOLOGIES USED**
 * Thunderer/Shortcode (shortcode support) + helper